Metrics in the sources report

 - Those in Imported were originally created as new contacts via list import.

 - Those in Form contain filtered contacts.
-When a contact submits a form through a filtered IP, analytics updates and throws out the visits (not counting the submission towards your total).
-The contact has no visits and is therefore bucketed under offline.
+When a contact submits a form through a filtered IP, analytics updates and throws out the sessions (not counting the submission towards your total).
+The contact has no sessions and is therefore bucketed under offline.
 The analytics doesn't receive data from the original source, but it knows the conversion ID and recognizes it to be from a form, so it gets categorized as offline sources.

 You can click this number to view those contacts, navigate to their contact records, export the contacts, or add them to a new list in HubSpot.